s7manth/tp/docs/DeveloperGuide.md

             storage.saveModuleList(model.getModuleList());
 ```

-The sequence diagram for the command `set-default-group m/CS2103T g/W12-1` follows:
+The sequence diagram for the command `set-default-group m/CS2103T g/W12-1` follows the parsing as mentioned in Fig 8.0
+above and the specific functioning of the command can be found in the sequence diagram below:

 <img src="images/SetDefaultSequenceDiagram.png" width="1000"/>